 What happens during a hearing evaluation?

 At Hearing Professionals your hearing evaluation, or “test”, actually includes several tests that measure how well you hear a variety of sounds such as tones and speech.
-Hearing tests are conducted by an Audiologist or state-licensed Hearing Instrument Specialist in a sound-treated booth.
+Hearing tests are conducted by a state-licensed Specialist in a sound-treated booth.
 Generally, hearing test results have one of two outcomes: normal hearing or some degree of hearing loss.